The Best Car Seats of 2017

 Can one product do it all?

 While many convertible style seats claim to work for babies from 5 lbs up to 50 and beyond, BabyGearLab doesn't think it is a good idea to make a one and done purchase when it comes car safety.

 Infant style seats are designed with smaller newborn bodies in mind.
 These seats are sized and configured for baby's anatomy and allow for proper posture for optimal breathing and protection in the event of a crash.
-The harness design is narrower and more infant appropriate than a convertible seat that is really designed for older and larger babies, but are somewhat modified to be acceptable for infants as well.
-Many convertible seats offer an infant insert to create a product more appropriate for smaller passengers.
-We think it is best to get the gear specifically designed for each age/size instead of opting for one product that can manage baby, but isn't designed specifically to do so.
-If you want to save money on baby gear, we do not think car seats is the place to do so given the safety implications.
+The harness design is narrower and more infant appropriate than a convertible seat that is really designed for older and larger babies but is somewhat modified to be acceptable for infants as well.
+Many convertible seats usually offer an infant insert to create a product more appropriate for smaller passengers.
+We think it is best to get the gear specifically designed for each age/size instead of opting for one product that can manage a baby, but isn't designed specifically to do so.
+If you want to save money on baby gear, we do not think car seats is the category to do so given the safety implications.

 The other advantage to infant seats is they are really handy.
 Infant seats have a base that stays installed in the car and a carrier portion that holds the baby and has a handle for easy carrying from one location to another.

 This means you can move a sleeping infant from car to stroller or car to carry with ease and without sleep disruption.
 This may seem like a small thing before your baby is born, but trust us, you will be doing this more than once and grateful for the carrier so you can get some quick errands in without waking a sleeping child.